eehitchcock/100_readings/mjr/mjr_intro.md

-#Major List: Vision and Romance
+#Major List: The Medieval Canon Between Vision and Romance

-__Examiners__
+- __Examiners__

 	- Prof. Susan Crane

 	- Prof. Eleanor Johnson

 Although the focus of this list is on the development of Middle English